 3. Beware of So-Called ‘Secret’ Programs

-An experienced Los Angeles immigration attorney can analyze your case, explain the immigration process to you, prepare a strong application on your behalf, and protect your rights.
+An experienced immigration attorney in Los Angeles can analyze your case, explain the immigration process to you, prepare a strong application on your behalf, and protect your rights.
 However, a real attorney does not have access to any “secret” programs nor can they get you results because they “know a guy”.
 If you are being made lofty promises based on supposed secret knowledge or claimed special influence with high ranking government officials, you are likely being scammed.

 4. Get Proof Your Papers Were Filed